ashanrath/Microsoft-Rewards-Bot/README.md

 ## Use

-1. Clone and navigate to repo or download the latest [release](https://github.com/tmxkn1/Microsoft-Rewards-Bot/releases).
+1. Clone and navigate to repo [recommended for staying up-to-date] or download the latest [release](https://github.com/tmxkn1/Microsoft-Rewards-Bot/releases).
 2. Modify `options/login_cred.json.example` with your account names and passwords, remove `.example` from filename.
 3. If your account has 2-factor authentication (2FA) enabled, please follow [README-2FA](READMEs/README-2FA.md).